sanjuverma2252/E-comm_POWER_BI_sales_insight/README.md

 The Power BI dashboard is built on the e-commerce Excel dataset.

+## Acknowledgement

+This project's tasks and inspiration are derived from the Techtip24 workshop.
+We acknowledge their contributions and thank them for providing valuable guidance and direction.

 ## Contributing

 If you would like to contribute to the project, please follow the guidelines in [CONTRIBUTING.md] and submit a pull request.